edwaldoalmeida/coding-exercises-javascript/README.md

 # Coding Exercises in JavaScript

-These are coding exercises I've been doing for improving my coding skills and to keep the wheel turning.
+These are coding exercises I've been doing to keep the *momentum*.

 ## Running